Laurel Hill Plantation (Adams County, Mississippi)

 The Laurel Hill Plantation in Adams County, Mississippi, about 12 mi south of Natchez, Mississippi, is a historic Southern plantation.
 It was nominated for listing on the National Register of Historic Places, and was listed in 1982.
-The main house of the plantation no longer exists.
+The main house of the plantation, established by Richard Ellis in the late 1700s, burned down in 1967.
 The listing includes a historic brick church named St. Mary's Chapel (c.
 1837) and a building from 1835 to 1840 which was a parsonage for the church, or was an outbuilding to the parsonage, and other outbuildings.

 It has been listed on the National Register since October 26, 1982.